2011 Vancouver Stanley Cup riot: Game

 Brad Marchand and Patrice Bergeron each scored two goals in game seven.

-The Vancouver Canucks and the Boston Bruins participated in the 2011 Stanley Cup Finals, which was the culmination of the 2011 Stanley Cup playoffs.
+The Vancouver Canucks and the Boston Bruins participated in the 2011 Stanley Cup Final, which was the culmination of the 2011 Stanley Cup playoffs.
 The series was played over seven matches, with the winner being the team that won four games.
 After the conclusion of the sixth game on June 13, 2011, the series was tied 3–3.
 The seventh game was played at the Canucks' home arena, Rogers Arena, as they had the better regular season record.

 The game was played on Wednesday, June 15, 2011, and the puck dropped just after 5 pm PDT.
 Bruins goaltender Tim Thomas made 37 saves as Boston shut out Vancouver, 4–0, to win the Stanley Cup.
 Patrice Bergeron and Brad Marchand each scored two goals for Boston.
 Bergeron scored first at 14:37 in the first period, then had a shorthanded goal at 17:35 in the second.
 Marchand's first goal came at 12:13 of the second period; he then scored on an empty net late in the third.
-The Bruins outscored the Canucks 23-8 over the series.
+The Bruins outscored the Canucks 23–8 over the series.
 The win marked Boston's first championship since 1972.
-The series also marked both the Canucks' third appearance and loss in the Stanley Cup finals.
+The series also marked both the Canucks' third appearance and loss in the Stanley Cup Final.